EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/service_maintenance/v1/index.md

 ---

 <div class="info-message">
-    The maintenance schedule of vehicles.
+    The maintenance schedule of vehicles as provided by the car manufacturers.
 This resource allows you to look up the entire maintenance schedule for a particular vehicle's <strong>model year ID</strong> and by the maintenance action ID.
 </div>

 ### Frequency IDs